5 Environments for Healing: Global and Health Care Climates

 What small symbols and treasured items might offer comfort and inspiration?

-How can existing items be adapted or used to create a more restful space? (adding favourite quotations or images to message boards; adjusting placement of furniture or equipment)
+How can existing items be adapted or used to create a more restful space? (adding favorite quotations or images to message boards; adjusting placement of furniture or equipment)

-What favourite music or other soothing/enjoyable sounds could be introduced?
+What favorite music or other soothing/enjoyable sounds could be introduced?
 How is it easiest to view/listen to preferred audiovisual (A/V)?
 With what devices?
 Who can provide them?
 Assist with their operation if needed?

 How can hospital noise be reduced? (using ear plugs; using ear buds if listening to other A/V; attention to keeping voices low when possible)